merezki-11/Group-8-Capstone-Project/README.md

-&nbsp;   • Tested on unseen data
+    • Tested on unseen data